luischanci/chks/README.md

 			`net install chks, from("https://luischanci.github.io/chks/")`
     	<!---  `net install chks, from ("https://raw.githubusercontent.com/luischanci/chks/master") replace` --->

-	- Manual installation: <a href="https://github.com/luischanci/chks/zipball/master">Download</a>, unzip, and locate all the files into the Stata ado folder (for instance, locate the unzipped ado and other files into `C:\ado\personal\m\`).
+	- Manual installation: <a href="https://github.com/luischanci/chks/zipball/master">Download</a>, unzip, and locate all the files into the Stata ado folder (for instance, locate the unzipped ado and other files into `C:\ado\personal\c\`).

 2. **Syntaxis.**